-9 IMF's Balance of Payments and International Investment Position Manual (6th edition) states that reserve assets must be liquid in that the asset can be bought, sold, and liquidated for foreign currency (cash) with minimum cost and time, and without unduly a ffecting the value of the asset (para 6.69) and generally should be of high quality (para 6.70).
+9 IMF's Balance of Payments and International Investment Position Manual (6th edition) states that reserve assets must be liquid in that the asset can be bought, sold, and liquidated for foreign currency (cash) with minimum cost and time, and without unduly affecting the value of the asset (para 6.69) and generally should be of high quality (para 6.70).
 Furthermore, to be liquid, reserve assets must be denominated and settled in convertible foreign currencies, that is, currencies that are freely usable for the settlement of international transactions (para 6.72).

-and Foreign Currency Liquidity suggests that some foreign assets may not be included as reserve assets.
+information provided by countries through the IMF Data Template on International Reserves and Foreign Currency Liquidity suggests that some foreign assets may not be included as reserve assets.
 In particular, countries report that there were about \$40 billion of assets recorded as "other foreign currency assets" as of end-2012 (in particular through the part identified as "securities not included in official reserve assets").
 It is not clear how much of this amount reflects EM government debt.
 However, if all were EM government debt, central bank holdings would be twice as large as our estimates based on CPIS/COFER alone.
 Indeed, a recent study by Harr, Trounce, Lai, and Oswald (2013) estimated that foreign official institutions held about US\$98 billion of EM government debt at end-2012, although their estimate includes sovereign wealth fund holdings and Korea is included in their sample of EMs.